 With these 5 easy steps to creating super realistic water, they might just.

 Now for the technique in this ModelRailwayEngineer Whistlestop Tour to making model rivers.
-I can’t claim originality here as these are just combinations of ideas and suggestions I’ve picked up over the years from multiple sources but they work and have been proven time and time again to produce captivating water effects.
+I can’t claim originality here as these are just combinations of ideas and suggestions I’ve picked up over the years from multiple sources and from members of the MRE community but I’ve used them for streams, brooks and rivers on three N gauge layouts, numerous OO and 009 gauge model railways and dozes of small dioramas I’ve made over the years and they’ve proven time and time again to produce captivating water effects.

 Apply a green/brown coating of Matt finish paint to your baseboard or material that forms your waterbed.
 The exact colours will depend on personal preference and your prototype – if you have one – but the important point is not to use a single colour but a variety of blends and shades.